Antimicrobial Stewardship Program

 - Reporting

 In July 2008, Montefiore Medical Center initiated a multifaceted interdisciplinary stewardship program to educate, support, and advise practicing physicians throughout its extensive Bronx network of hospitals, ambulatory care clinics, and nursing homes.
 Stewardship operations occur at each of our academic campuses (Moses, Einstein, and Wakefield) and the Children’s Hospital at Montefiore (CHAM).
 Our strategic stewardship plan is adapted from the Infectious Diseases Society of America (IDSA) guidelines and upholds the CDC’s core stewardship elements to the highest degree.
 Together with institutional liaisons and stewardship champions, we provide aggregate data on antimicrobial resistance and microbiology, and promote antimicrobial prescribing best practices.
-Montefiore Einstein Stewardship members have published in the areas of rapid diagnostic technology and stewardship, quality improvement initiatives to improve community acquired pneumonia management, stewardship and Clostridium difficile infection, stewardship and HIV, stewardship in outpatient parenteral antibiotic therapy, carbapenem-resistant Klebsiella and other enterobacteriaceae, medical education in stewardship and infection prevention, and stewardship in special populations.
+Montefiore Einstein Stewardship members have published in the areas of rapid diagnostic technology and stewardship, quality improvement initiatives to improve community acquired pneumonia management, stewardship and Clostridioides difficile infection, stewardship and HIV, stewardship in outpatient parenteral antibiotic therapy, carbapenem-resistant Klebsiella and other enterobacteriaceae, medical education in stewardship and infection prevention, and stewardship in special populations.

 The Antimicrobial Stewardship Program at Montefiore is featured by the Joint Commission